kubevela/kubevela/docs/en/README.md

 # KubeVela

-KubeVela is a modern application platform that is fully self-service, and adapts to your needs when you grow.
+KubeVela is a modern application platform that makes deploying and managing applications across today's hybrid, multi-cloud environments easier and faster.

 ## Community